sukhleen999/census-income-prediction/README.md

 Finally, we would re-fit the best model with the entire training dataset and evaluate the model with the testing data.
 The table of evaluation metrics would be reported to reflect the performance of the predictive model on unseen data.
 A few follow-up discussions would also be carried out to analyse the importance of certain features as well as the social implication of the prediction model.

 ## Usage
+All the following command shall be executed at the root directory of this repository.
 ### Download File
 Training data:
 `python3 src/download_data.py https://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.data --out_dir=data/raw --file_name=train.csv`